byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

   * `spi_cs` is a single-bit register that is used for the SPI chip select output.
 It should be reset into the high state.
 It is set when transitioning between states.
 It is a register to avoid glitches.
 * Outputs:
   * `busy` indicates that the controller is busy and is asserted in the non-IDLE states.
   * `spi_mosi` is driven from the MSB or LSB of the shift register depending on the `MSB_FIRST` parameter.
-Since it is derived from a shift register it will not ahve glitches
+Since it is derived from a shift register it will not have glitches.
-* States:
-* A new transaction is initiated when the `start` signal is asserted.
-The internal registers are loaded as described in the diagram.
-*

 <!--
 Your controller should generate the `/CS`, `SCLK`, and `MOSI` signals as shown in the following SPI transaction diagram: